Bridgeland Stability on Threefolds -- Some Wall Crossings: Introduction

-\begin{thm}[See also Theorem \ref{thm:wall_intersecting_hyperbola}] Let $v$ be the Chern character of an object in $D^b(X)$ such that $(v_0, v_1, v_2)$ is primitive.
-Then there are two paths $\gamma_1, \gamma_2 : [0,1] \to \Stab(\P^3)$ such that all moduli spaces of tilt stable objects outside of walls occur as moduli spaces of Bridgeland stable objects along either $\gamma_1$ or $\gamma_2$. \end{thm}
+\begin{thm}[See also Theorem \ref{thm:wall_intersecting_hyperbola}] Assume that the construction of Bridgeland stability by Bayer, Macr\`i, and Toda works on $X$.
+Moreover, let $v$ be the Chern character of an object in $D^b(X)$ such that $(H^3 \cdot v_0, H^2 \cdot v_1, H \cdot v_2)$ is primitive.
+Then there are two paths $\gamma_1, \gamma_2 : [0,1] \to \Stab(X)$ with the following property.
+If $M$ is a moduli space of tilt stable objects for some $\alpha > 0$, $\beta \in \R$ that does not lie on any wall, then $M$ is a moduli space of Bridgeland stable objects along either $\gamma_1$ or $\gamma_2$. \end{thm}

-Notice that the Theorem does not preclude the existence of further chambers along those paths.
-In many cases, for example for twisted cubics as above, there are different exact sequences defining identical walls in tilt stability because the defining objects only differ in the third Chern character.
+Note that the theorem does not preclude the existence of further chambers along these paths.
+In many cases, for example for twisted cubics, there are different exact sequences defining identical walls in tilt stability because the defining objects only differ in the third Chern character.
 However, by definition, changes in $\ch_3$ cannot be detected via tilt stability.
-In Bridgeland stability those identical walls often move apart and give rise to further chambers.
+In Bridgeland stability these walls often move apart and give rise to further chambers.

 The computations in tilt stability in this article are very similar in nature to many computations about stability of sheaves on surfaces in \cite{ABCH13, BM14, CHW14, LZ13, MM13, Nue14, Woo13, YY14}.
 Despite the tremendous success in the surface case, the threefold case has barely been explored.
 Beyond the issue of constructing Bridgeland stability condition there are further problems that have made progress difficult.